Alliance-Software/vitasite-docs/docs/feature.md

 # Photo Features

-The Photo Features tool is used to upload several images that are related, and that are to be displayed in a mini-gallery format.
+The Photo Features tool is used to upload several images that are related and displayed in a mini-gallery format.
 For example, suppose you have several images from a recent open house event.
 The photo features tool allows you to create a gallery of these images called Open House.
-When a user selects the Open House gallery, he or she will see a series of thumbnail images of the photos you uploaded.
+When a user selects the Open House gallery, they will see a series of thumbnail images of the photos you uploaded.

 When the user clicks on one of these images, the full-size version is displayed in a lightbox dialog.
 The user can then navigate to the next or previous image in the gallery by using the links that are created automatically for the gallery.